 Great places to eat with kids in Montréal

-Travelling with kids but still want to experience Montréal's unique culinary delights?
-From breakfast to baked goods, sandwiches to ice cream and brunch to terroir dining, the city is packed with great restaurants, cafés and more eateries made for families.
+Traveling with kids but still want to experience Montréal's unique culinary delights?
+From breakfast to baked goods, sandwiches to ice cream and brunch to pizza, the city is packed with great restaurants, cafés and more eateries made for families.

-A legend in its own right, fries-and-gravy-and-more concoction poutine must be tried to be believed – try it with the kids at old-school drive-in Orange Julep or Saint-Henri diner Greenspot Restaurant, or go for an over-the-top version at Au Pied de Cochon.
-Among the city's best smoked meat restaurants, and arguably the most famous, Schwartz’s on Saint-Laurent Boulevard has plenty to look at and lots to eat for kids – if you go during peak hours, try their take-out counter next door to avoid waiting in line.
-And stop for warm Montréal bagels in Mile End at Fairmount Bagel Bakery or St-Viateur Bagel & Café before heading to nearby Parc Lhasa-De Sela playground.
+Montréal is famed for its bountiful food culture, but might be best known for its uniquely Québécois classics.
+A legend in its own right, fries-and-gravy-and-more concoction poutine must be tried to be believed – try it with the kids at old-school drive-in Gibeau Orange Julep, Saint-Henri diner Greenspot, famed casual poutine joint La Banquise or the classy and classic burger-and-poutine at La Boulette.
+Among the city's best smoked meat restaurants, and arguably the most famous, Schwartz’s on Saint-Laurent Boulevard has plenty to look at and lots to eat for kids – if you go during peak hours, try its take-out counter next door to avoid waiting in line.
+And stop for warm Montréal bagels in Mile End at Fairmount Bagel Bakery or St-Viateur Bagel before heading to nearby Parc Lhasa-De Sela playground.

-What could be more casual and kid-friendly than dining in a park?
+And what could be more kid-friendly than dining in a park?
 Montréal restaurants in parks, such as Espace La Fontaine, combine sublime atmospheres with excellent food for all ages.
 Another welcoming space for kids is non-profit restaurant Robin des Bois on Saint-Laurent Boulevard in the Plateau, with its festive atmosphere and comforting food.
-So you've had the Québécois classics, now it's time to try new Québec cuisine if your kids aren't picky about new and different foods and they're willing to dress up just a bit – try for an early-evening reservation at Joe Beef, Pastaga or even famed yet unpretentious Moishe's and Restaurant Europea.
-For less adventurous palettes, opt for an excellent fish and chips meal at Brit & Chips or Comptoir 21 or a perfect burger – alongside a seasonal menu of creative dishes – at Nouveau Palais.
-And when in doubt, go for a pizza dinner, from BEVO Bar + Pizzeria's terrasse in Old Montréal to Little Italy's Pizzeria Napoletana, Pizzeria Magpie in Mile End and downtown, or Heirloom in Hochelaga, not far from nature complex Space for Life.
+When in doubt, go for a pizza dinner, from BEVO Bar + Pizzeria's terrasse in Old Montréal to Little Italy's Pizzeria Napoletana, GEMA, Vesta in Mile End and downtown, or Heirloom in Hochelaga, not far from nature complex Space for Life.

 Cafés, bakeries and ice cream